fcjr/restorekit/README.md

 ## Install the Desktop app

 There is also a WIP tauri + svelte gui that wraps the `restorekit` library for an easier one-click restore.
-It has the same functionality and can currently be installd on macOS via homebrew.
+It has the same functionality and can currently be installed on macOS via homebrew.

 ```sh
 brew trust fcjr/fcjr                       # required since homebrew 6